What Is SMT Assembly?

 Matric Limited relies on Surface Mount Technology for our PCB manufacturing process.
 The process provides reliability and has allowed Matric to address and resolve issues with first-run yield, as well as component orientation and location concerns during PCB production.

 The SMT production process took almost 30 years to catch on.
-However, since then, popularity has grown, particularly for the purpose of improving electronics size and efficiency.
+However, since then, popularity has grown, particularly to improve electronics size and efficiency.
 Working with the right partner can mean more reliable delivery time and better quality yield.
 Both of these can be attributed to the use of SMT production processes.

 Are you looking for an electronics contract manufacturer with SMT production capabilities?
 If you are interested in learning more about Matric but can’t make it to our facility, we also offer virtual tours!
 Schedule your virtual or in-person tour today by clicking the link below!